Appendix B: CLI Command Reference

 worka init [path] [options]

-Argument / Option | Description |
+| Argument / Option | Description |

 path | The directory to initialize the pack in.
-Defaults to the current directory (. ). |
+Defaults to the current directory (.). |

 --tenant | The tenant name for the pack (e.g., your GitHub username).
 If omitted, the CLI will prompt for it. |

---name | The machine-readable name for the pack (e.g., my-cool-pack ).
+--name | The machine-readable name for the pack (e.g., my-cool-pack).
 If omitted, the CLI will prompt for it. |

 --display-name | The human-readable name for the pack.
 If omitted, the CLI will prompt for it. |

-worka dev
+worka build

 Usage:

-worka dev [options]
+worka build [options]

-Option | Description |
+| Option | Description |

---path <PATH> | The path to the pack you want to run in development mode.
-Defaults to the current directory (. ). |
+--path <PATH> | The path to the pack you want to build.
+Defaults to the current directory (.). |

-worka bundle
+worka doctor

 Usage:

-worka bundle [options]
+worka doctor [options]

-Option | Description |
+| Option | Description |